Madlykeanu/Underilla/README.md

 - Underilla's generation disables Minecraft's chunk blender, which means there will be sharp old-school chunk borders at the edge of the reference world's chunks.
 This may be tackled by trimming your custom world chunks around the edges to generate blended chunks ahead of time.
 - Due to Spigot's generation API, outside the reference world's area, heightmaps are broken, which has an impact on structures.
 You may work around this by pre-generating the whole reference world area, and then disabling Underilla.
 - **Relative strategy only:** Little underground lava and water pockets will translate to odd floating blobs in the final world if they overlap with large caves.
 Avoid such generation patterns.
-- **With kept biome & relative strategy only**: As Underilla need to mix biome between the 2 world biome, it didn't edit Minecraft vanilla generator biome, this generator will places structures based on the seed, not the actual biomes.
-This results in structures sometimes in totally unrelated biomes.
-Shipwrecks, monuments and other ocean structures are the most noticeable.
-To work around this, you can get rid of kept biomes or you may blacklist structures as you wish in the config file, and spawn them manually using `/place` or use a plugin to place them as [WorldPopulatorH](https://github.com/HydrolienF/WorldPopulatorH).

 ## WorldPainter considerations
 If you're going to plug your custom WorldPainter world into Underilla, consider before exporting: